sjaehn/BHarvestr/README.md

 #### Step 2 : Select a region

-Drag the rulers in the sample window to select a region to use for granular sythesis.
+Drag the rulers in the sample window to select a region to use for granular synthesis.
 It is recommended to exclude the starting and the and region of the sample.

 Also assign a note or a frequency to the selected region (default: A4 / 440 Hz).